 - Established Customer Base Continuing to service the top 55 accounts producing 80% of the business with customer support and therapy development and diagnosing each hospital's use of Aquadex FlexFlow to gain additional opportunity for increased utilization. - · Enhancing the Outpatient Market Continue supporting outpatient usage and expanding to include a registry and possible collaboration with payer/providers to allow greater opportunity in the future. - · International Opportunity Currently, there is limited activity in Europe.
-Investigate use of distributors to expand usage of the Aquadex FlexFlow outside the United States. - · Differentiated Technology & Product Development Work to enhance the current product to provide a better performance for our customers and patients. - Alignment with Market Dynamics Utilize existing and new data to demonstrate to hospital administrators that Aquadex FlexFlow can be a solution for 30-day readmissions and challenges with length of stay.
+Investigate use of distributors to expand usage of the Aquadex FlexFlow outside the United States.

+- · Alignment with Market Dynamics Utilize existing and new data to demonstrate to hospital administrators that Aquadex FlexFlow can be a solution for 30-day readmissions and challenges with length of stay.
 Therefore, every Aquadex FlexFlow usage is economically advantageous driving increased demand. - · Reimbursement Opportunity Work to build acceptance through clinical evidence and a registry to gain reimbursement coding for Aquapheresis therapy.